This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Hip and knee bends: Point your toes.
 Slowly bend your knee up as close to your chest as possible.
 Straighten your leg and return it to a flat position on the bed.

 - Leg lifts: Raise your leg so that your foot is 6 to 12 inches (15 to 31 centimeters) off the bed.
-Hold it in the air.
+Hold it in the air for a few seconds.
 Return your leg to the bed.

 - Leg movement, side to side: Flex your foot so your toes point up toward the ceiling.
 Move your leg out to the side as far as possible.
 Bring your leg back to the middle.